etheralpha/ethfud-com/claims/_example.md

 ---
-layout: claim
+layout: claim # Keep this as `claim`, this is the template used when building the page.
-title: This Is an Example
+title: Ethereum was premined by Vitalik and the Ethereum Foundation # This is the title of the page and the page header.
-permalink: claims/this-is-an-example
+permalink: claims/ethereum-premined # The URL path for the page you're creating.
+Keep the `claims/` prefix.
-validity: true # options = true, false, falsy
+validity: false # options = true, false, falsy
 ---

-This is an example to show markdown markup and frontmatter structure used for claim pages.
+This is an example to show markdown markup and frontmatter structure used for pages.